catgirlanh/geode-mod-workflow-test/README.md

 - [x] Conditional activation
   - [ ] Additional check for special cases (e.g. "very special update")
 - [x] Automatic changelog appender
+  - [ ] Also do the same to the release page (This is very hard)
 - [x] Automatic mod version bumper
   - [ ] Check to prevent the workflow from continuing upon detecting duplicate version
 - [x] Automatic release creator
   - [ ] Option to mark the release as draft instead
+  - [ ] Option to mark it as pre-release